KoMa-Git/GithubPortfolio/testing_AI_testing/readme.md

 But a library API is kind of basic stuff, free AI versions surely find many many references online.

 ## Let's see what was made
 You can find both versions in their folders.
-I went further with the Claude version and after correcting small things and adjusting the responses to my taste I:
+I went further with the Claude version and after correcting small things and adjusting the responses to my taste I: <br>
-**deployed it on Render**: https://library-api-7y4z.onrender.com/docs **created API tests with Postman**: https://www.postman.com/koma-4884/portfolio
+**deployed it on Render**: https://library-api-7y4z.onrender.com/docs <br> **created API tests with Postman**: https://www.postman.com/koma-4884/portfolio

 ## Prompting approach and how it evolved: